Review and computational comparison of adaptive least-squares finite element schemes: Numerical experiments

 \subsection{L-shaped domain}

 The Poisson model problem on the L-shaped domain $\Omega = (-1,1)^2 \setminus [0,1)^2$ with constant right-hand side $f\equiv1$ is a standard benchmark for adaptive mesh-refinement.
-The reentrant corner leads to reduced elliptic regularity of the unknown exact solution \(u \in H^{1+s}(\Omega)\) with \(s = 2/3\).
-This is why uniform refinement exhibits a suboptimal convergence rate of \(1/3\) for the natural estimator \(\eta_\NAT\) and the alternative estimator \(\eta_\COL\) with respect to the number of degrees of freedom (ndof) in Figure~\ref{fig:Lshape_convergence}.
+The reentrant corner leads to reduced elliptic regularity of the unknown exact solution \(u \in H^{1+s-\varepsilon}(\Omega)\) with \(s = 2/3\) for all \(\varepsilon > 0\).
+This is why uniform refinement exhibits a suboptimal convergence rate of \(1/3\) with respect to the number of degrees of freedom (ndof) for the natural estimator \(\eta_\NAT\) and the alternative estimator \(\eta_\COL\) in Figure~\ref{fig:Lshape_convergence}.

 The convergence result in Theorem~\ref{thm:convergence_collective} asserts optimal rates for CALSFEM for sufficiently small bulk parameters \(\theta < \theta_0\).
 The upper bound \(\theta_0 = (1 + C_\textup{stab}^2 C_\textup{drel})^{-1}\) from~\cite[Prop.~4.2~(ii)]{MR3170325} includes the generic constants of the stability and discrete reliability axiom.
 These constants are bounded in \cite[Sect.~6]{MR3824773} in the case of the Courant FEM on a mesh with right-iscosceles triangles for the Poisson model problem by